hexken/bilevin/README.md

 - Order of problems seen is only deterministic for a given world_size.
 - I compute the loss over a whole batch and do an update (repeated grad_steps times), in contrast to the original implementation doing an update for each trajectory in the bacth.
+- Under this training scheme (and same for the original implementation), the probability that the budget increases decreases as the number of problems increases, i.e. there is a trade-off between having to solve more problems and increasing the budget less frequently.
+See run results.